ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 ./permissions.sh
 ```

-* Under tools/access-management you will get `permissions.sh` file.
+* Under tools/access-management you will get the `permissions.sh` file.
 * Under tools/minimal-demo-prod-scripts you will get other scripts for minimal demo production setup.
 * **API_KEY** - This key is used to authenticate your deployment and grant the necessary access to create and manage resources in your IBM Cloud environment.
 * **RESOURCE_GROUP** - The existing resource group in your IBM Cloud account where VPC resources will be deployed.

+You can get the script by performing gitclone to the specific branch and navigate to `cd minimal-demo-prod-scripts`.
+You will find all the required scripts.
+You can get all the scripts in a single line by running the command: `chmod +x *.sh`

 This script ensures the user or access group has all the required IAM permissions to successfully deploy an LSF environment.